Journals (Cobain): Entries about his health

 Throughout his life, Cobain was physically fragile and sickly; suffering from scoliosis, undiagnosed stomach ailments (which some argue led to his heroin addiction), and a touring schedule that required him to spend hours each night singing, screaming and stage diving.
 On top of his physical issues, he was diagnosed with clinical depression during his teenage years.
 In his private journals, that were later published after his death, Cobain details the horrific stomach pain he experienced.
 He says that eating was always followed by a relentless, "burning nauseous pain in the upper part of [his] stomach lining".
 He writes that the pain would, at times, leave him crunched up in his bathroom floor, paralyzed by the discomfort, continuously regurgitating nothing but blood and water.
-Though the root of his gastrointestinal issues was never determined, and close friends of Cobain argue that it was simply an excuse for his heroin habit, no one can deny the fact that he suffered tremendously.
+Though the root of his gastrointestinal issues was never determined, and close friends of Cobain argue that it was simply an excuse for his heroin habit, he continuously struggled with such issues through his life.
 Other bandmates have later recalled Cobain's strange fascination with bodily functions.
 During a 1989 Nirvana tour, one of the band's singers, Tad Doyle, suffered from daily nausea and vomiting episodes; Kurt Danielson, a close friend of Doyle's, recalls that Cobain would voluntarily hold a bucket for Doyle to vomit into and often appeared excited to see the end result.
 Danielson remembers that Cobain admired Doyle for his struggle, and viewed his sickness as artistic and authentic.
 Cobain's obsession with bodily fluids can be more publicly seen in his graphic song lyrics; from sex, to urination, to vomiting, almost 90% of his songs and art were somehow influenced by the human body.
 In his journal entries, Cobain would often misspell words and put an anatomical twist on his spelling of a word.